bitfireAT/webdav-push/content.md

 Character sequence that identifies a WebDAV collection for push purposes (globally unique).
 A specific collection could be reachable at different URLs, but it can only have one push topic.

-A client may register the same subscription for collections from multiple servers.
+A client MAY register the same subscription for collections from multiple servers.
 When the client receives a notification over such a shared subscription, the topic can be used to distinguish which collection was updated.
 Because the client must be able to distinguish between collections from different servers, the topics need to be globally unique.

-Because push services will typically be able to see push messages in clear text, the topic should not allow to draw conclusions about the synchronized collection.
+Because push services will typically be able to see push messages in clear text, the topic SHOULD NOT allow to draw conclusions about the synchronized collection.

 For instance, a server could use as a topic: